نوع مقاله : علمی ـ پژوهشی

 نویسندگان [English]

-Extrasensory experiences refer to the acquisition and perception of information from the external world without using the five senses.
-This phenomenon includes dreams, visions, inspiration, communication with spirits, divination, near-death experiences, telepathy, and more.
-These experiences have always been part of human existence.
-In the era of occultation, reliance on these experiences to attain religious knowledge occurs with various goals.
-However, due to the diversity of experiences and the involvement of Satan, it is necessary to examine their epistemic value and analyze them.
-This article, using an analytical-descriptive method, investigates the epistemic value of extrasensory experiences based on the conduct of the Ahl al-Bayt (AS), reviewing the arguments for and against their epistemic validity, and collects the necessary information through library research.
-The findings indicate that none of the Islamic narrations definitively affirm the epistemic validity of such experiences for non-infallible individuals, particularly during wakefulness.
-Furthermore, the possibility of epistemic error, susceptibility to demonic influences, and the weak evidential foundation of many reports make the acceptance of these experiences difficult.
-Therefore, extrasensory experiences are only valid within the framework of revealed teachings and cannot be used as an independent source for religious knowledge.
+Extrasensory experiences refer to the reception and perception of information from the outside world without the use of the five senses.
+These phenomena have many manifestations, including dreams, spiritual unveilings (mukashafa), inspiration (ilham), communication with spirits, divination, near-death experiences (NDEs), telepathy, and more.
+Such experiences have always accompanied humanity.
+During the Age of Occultation (Ghaybah), resorting to these experiences to gain religious knowledge is pursued for various purposes.
+Examining the epistemic value of ESPEs and analyzing them epistemologically becomes crucial due to the diversity of these experiences and the potential for Satanic interference.
+This article, using an analytical-descriptive method, investigates the arguments for and against the epistemic value of this phenomenon based on the tradition (Sirah) of Prophet's Household (AS).
+It also specifically analyzes the epistemic value of ESPEs according to Tradition of Prophet's Household, gathering necessary information through library research.
+The findings indicate that none of the Islamic narrations definitively confirm the epistemic validity of these experiences for non-infallible individuals, especially in the waking state.
+Furthermore, the likelihood of epistemic error, susceptibility to Satanic influences, and the weak evidentiary basis of many reports make the acceptance of these experiences difficult.
+Therefore, extrasensory experiences are valid only within the framework of revealed teachings and cannot be used as an independent source for religious knowledge.

 کلیدواژهها [English]